 New York State Arthur O. Eve Higher Education Opportunity Program

-The New York State Arthur O. Eve Higher Education Opportunity Program (HEOP) was established by the State Legislature in 1969 to provide access to independent college and universities for economically and educationally disadvantaged students from New York State.
-Economic eligibility is based on state-mandated low-income guidelines.
-Academic criteria are determined by each HEOP institution: a student enrolled in HEOP does not meet the institution's traditional admissions profile, but are the top performers from their high schools and academies.
-HEOP students must demonstrate that they are able to successfully compete at Hamilton.
+The New York State Arthur O. Eve Higher Education Opportunity Program (HEOP) was established by the State Legislature in 1969 to provide access to independent colleges and universities for students from economically and educationally disadvantaged backgrounds.
+Economic eligibility is based on state-mandated income guidelines.
+Academic criteria are determined by each HEOP institution: a student enrolled in HEOP does not meet the institution's traditional admissions profile, but have demonstrated academic competitiveness, leadership, initiative, and the potential for success in a rigorous academic environment with support and and are the top performers from their high schools.
 There are no compromises in the admission process.
-The program offers an avenue for students who meet both the academic and economic guidelines to obtain a college degree.
+HEOP helps to remove academic and financial barriers that may otherwise prevent students from graduating from a four-year private college.

 The Hamilton College Scholars Program